SuperOfficeDocs/crmscript/docs/api-reference/classes/NSDocumentEntity/SetVisibleFor.md

 so.topic: reference
 ---

-Set the usergroups and/or users the DocumentEntity item is visible for.
+Set the usergroups and/or users the NSDocumentEntity item is visible for.

 **Parameter:**
  - **visibleFor** NSVisibleFor[] of one or more users + usergroups.